A sheaf-theoretic model for SL(2,C) Floer homology: Introduction

 \begin{theorem} For the Brieskorn spheres $\Sigma(p,q,r)$ with $p,q,r$ pairwise relatively prime, we have

 and

 \end{theorem}

-Recall that a closed oriented 3-manifold is called {\em sufficiently large} if it contains a properly embedded, two-sided, incompressible surface.
+Let $Y$ be a closed oriented $3$-manifold.
+Recall that a smoothly embedded surface $S \subset Y$ is called {\em incompressible} if there is no disk $D$ embedded in $M$ such that $D \cap S = \del D$ and $\del D$ does not bound a disk in $S$.
+The manifold $Y$ is called {\em sufficiently large} if it contains a properly embedded, two-sided, incompressible surface.
 (Haken manifolds are those that are sufficiently large and irreducible.)
 By the work of Culler and Shalen \cite{CullerShalen}, when $Y$ is not sufficiently large, the character variety $\CharIrr(Y)$ has only zero-dimensional components; compare \cite[Proposition 3.1]{Curtis}.
 From here we easily obtain the following result.

 \begin{theorem} For three-manifolds $Y$ that are not sufficiently large, the invariant $\HP^*(Y)$ is supported in degree zero. \end{theorem}